hmachacom/zero_day/README.md

-This file is mandatory in all School projects!!!
+This file is mandatory in all School projects !!!! by Hugo Machacon